Founded

 in 1995, the U.S.-China Policy Foundation is a non-partisan, non-profit,

-between American and Chinese policymakers, researchers, and government
+American and Chinese policymakers, researchers, and government officials.

-officials.
-USCPF seeks to provide opportunities for students,
+USCPF seeks to provide opportunities for students, researchers, and

 As a research-oriented organization,